Women in 1950s Spain: 1958

 In 1958, Josefina Arrillaga and José Federico de Carvajal created a Spain based a UGT Lawyers' Office, which allowed the organization to provide legal services to many people including Antonio Alonso Baño, Luis Castillo Almena, Carlos Zayas and María Luisa Suárez Roldán.

 PSOE and UGT were almost decapitated in 1958 following a police arrest of many of the leading figures of the movement from Asturias, Basque Country and Madrid.
 Antonio Amat was among those arrested.
 He was represented by Josefina Arrillaga Lansorena.
 While Amat was in prison, Josefina Arrillaga Lansorena took control of the PSOE party apparatus.
 Among the things she accomplished was creating a priority list agreed upon by other Madrid PSOE members.
 This included maintaining a relationship with PSOE leadership in Toulouse, showing solidarity and support for PSOE prisoners, issuing regular newsletters and reports, and integrating the organization both internally and externally.
 One of the most important things Arrillaga Lansorena did was establish a relationship with the socialist backed Asturian miners.
 Another important thing she did was make contact with foreign newspapers including Britain's The Times, the American Associated Press, and the French Agence France-Presse where she provided a different perspective on the realities of Francoist Spain.

 In November 1958, there were a large number of raids conducted by the Spanish state that saw many people arrested and sent to prison around the whole of Spain.
-People picked up in this period would include many women involved with the miners strike in Asturias earlier in the year.
-Many of the women imprisoned as a consequence of the raid would go on to play leading roles in the Spanish socialist community of the 1960s.
+Those who were arrested would include many women involved with the miners strike in Asturias earlier in the year.
+Many of the women imprisoned as a result of the raid would go on to play leading roles in the Spanish socialist community of the 1960s.
 Among those arrested was Josefina Arrillaga Lansorena.
 In 1958, Josefina Arrillaga and José Federico de Carvajal created a Spain based a UGT Lawyers' Office, which allowed the organization to provide legal services to many people including Antonio Alonso Baño, Luis Castillo Almena, Carlos Zayas and María Luisa Suárez Roldán.